-Fig. 3 shows a basic laboratory setup for controlling a QPU.
+ling a QPU.
 Qibolab is running on a host computer, which communicates, typically via a network protocol, with the control electronics used for pulse generation.
 These electronics are connected to the QPU via different channels: the readout and feedback channels in a closed loop for measuring the qubit, the drive channel for applying gates and, for flux-tunable qubits, the flux channels for tuning their frequency.

 For a more detailed description of the Qibolab backend, we invite the reader to check Sect.
-III A.
+3.1.

-D. Hardware characterization
+2.4 Hardware characterization

 While the API provided by Qibolab enables full control over the electronics interacting with the qubits, this alone is not sufficient for operating a quantum computer.
-This is because the accurate fine-tuning and calibration of control waveform parameters are crucial requirements for quantum hardware to work successfully [66].
+This is because the accurate fine-tuning and calibration of control waveform parameters are crucial requirements for quantum hardware to work successfully [77].

-Within the Qibo environment, Qibocal [67, 68] offers the necessary tools for calibrating, characterizing, and validating QPUs through a collection of platform and instrument agnostic experiments, or routines.
+Within the Qibo environment, Qibocal [78, 79] offers the necessary tools for calibrating, characterizing, and validating QPUs through a collection of platform and instrument agnostic experiments, or routines.

-Thanks to its modular design, it offers routines with different abstraction layers, from low-level characterization routines, including Rabi and Ramsey experiments, to gate-level characterization algorithms [69] such as randomized benchmarking [70-74].
+Thanks to its modular design, it offers routines with different abstraction layers, from low-level characterization routines, including Rabi and Ramsey experiments, to gate-level characterization algorithms [80] such as randomized benchmarking [81-85].